 In the Middle Ages, salt not only made Salzburg a rich city, it also gave it its name.
 Literally translated, Salzburg means Salt Castle.
 In front of the city gates, in Hallein and in Berchtesgaden, two salt mines can still be visited today, an especially exciting experience for children.
 On a guided tour, you drive into the interior of the mountain on original mine railways, slide down on wooden slides and cross an underground lake on a wooden raft.

 The Königssee is rightly considered one of the most beautiful and picturesque lakes in the Bavarian Alps.
 Enjoy a silent boat trip on one of the electric excursion boats over emerald green water framed by the impressive mountain scenery of the Watzmann and the Untersberg.
 And should you feel a little hungry, we can pay a visit to the beer garden at the pilgrimage church of St. Bartholomew on shore.

 On the ride from Munich to Salzburg we pass one of the largest lakes in Germany, the Chiemsee.
 This is where King Ludwig II, best known for Neuschwanstein Castle, carried out his most expensive building program, Herrenchiemsee Palace.
-As an architectural reference to Versailles, the fairytale king Ludwig II erected a memorial for the French Sun King Louis XIV.
+As an architectural reference to Versailles, the fairytale king Ludwig II erected a memorial for the French Sun King Louis XIV withe the Alps as backdrop.
 You can find more details about this attraction at the Herrenchiemsee Palace tour.